 Tijs Klaassen (1993) picked up the double bass at the age of 19 during his second year at the Conservatory of Amsterdam.
 Switching from bass guitar to completely focus on the instrument he loves the most.
-He studies at the faculty with jazz teachers Ernst Glerum, Frans van der Hoeven, Ruud Ouwehand and classical teacher Peter Leerdam.
+He studied at the faculty with jazz teachers Ernst Glerum, Frans van der Hoeven, Ruud Ouwehand and classical teacher Peter Leerdam.
 In the last four months of 2017 he studied with David Wong at the Boyer College of Music in Philadelphia.
 During his stay in the United States he took private lessons with Ron Carter, Orlando Le Fleming, Rick Rosato and Ben Street.
-He will finish his master studies in 2018.
+He finished his master studies in 2018.

 Tijs won the Prinses Christina Concours in 2012 as a member of the group ‘Oosterdok 4’ and again in 2016 with the Ian Cleaver trio.
 With the Mo van der Does quartet he won the Expression Of Art Award in 2018.

 With the Floris Kappeyne trio he played and toured in Tanzania, Slowakia, Belgium and Germany.
 Their debut album was released in june 2017 on Challenge Records International and features all original compositions by Floris and Tijs.
 In the same year, the trio appeared on Dutch and Belgian tv shows.

 Klaassen is the bassplayer of the Josse van der Schaft trio which released their debut album ‘Hollow’ in the beginning of 2018.
 This record is released on the new Fattoria Musica label based in Germany.
 It features original music by the bandleader.